How the Bucks emerged from Jabari Parker’s injury as the East’s sleeping giant

 [Sign up for Yahoo Fantasy Baseball: Get in the game and join a league today]

 Terry and Kidd teamed with Nowitzki to win the 2011 title on the Dallas Mavericks, and they’re now passing that recipe along to the young Bucks, with Giannis in the superstar role.
-Milwaukee isn’t a true contender now, but they’re not a team anybody is looking forward to meeting in the playoffs, not with Antetokounmpo acting as the best player on the court in wins over the Celtics, Cleveland Cavaliers, Toronto Raptors and Washington Wizards at various points this year.
+Milwaukee isn’t a true contender now, but they’re a team nobody’s looking forward to meeting in the playoffs, not with Antetokounmpo acting as the best player on the court in wins over the Celtics, Cleveland Cavaliers, Toronto Raptors and Washington Wizards at various points this year.

 “They’re really good,” Stevens said after Wednesday’s 103-100 loss.
 “I mean, they’ve been one of the best teams in the East over the past month and a half, since Middleton came back, so I’m not surprised by their level.
 And their level is really high. … When we go small versus them, we look small.
 And the paint hurt us tonight.
 We’ve got to figure that out when we play them again.”